Jan Valtin: Out of the Night

+In February 1933, Valtin states, "We in the upper ranks of the Party had no illusions as to the terror that would soon be unleashed against us by the Hitler movement.
+Our wild general strike call was a God-send to Hitler.
+It enabled him to proceed to the crushing even of liberal anti-Nazi forces under the cry, 'Save Germany from Bolshevism and Civil War!'."

+On 30 November 1933, Valtin was arrested by the Gestapo.
+Held at Concentration Camp Fuhlsbuettel, Valtin states, "I had thought much about the black, humiliating defeat of the Communist Party of Germany, and I could not find a satisfying answer.
+The Geastapo broke me on March 11, 1934."

+On 29 September 1936, still a prisoner of the Gestapo, Valtin was told by the Comintern to seek undercover work within the Gestapo organization.
+On 17 February 1937, he pledged "...my willingness to accept and execute to the best of my abilities all and any orders issued to me by the Secret State Police of Germany (Gestapo)."
+By May 1937, he departed Germany as ordered to establish contact with the Comintern in Copenhagen.
+By September, Valtin states, "I accused myself of allowing my love for my wife and child to make me waver in my life-long commitment to Stalin's cause...I began to hate the movement I served, hate its hypocrisy, hate the brigands who led it."

+Severing ties with the Gestapo, Valtin was arrested by the G.P.U. in Copenhagen.
+However, in January 1938, Valtin was able to escape.
+In December, he received word that his wife Firelei had perished in Fuhlsbuettel.

 In 1938, he returned to the United States to settle, this time under his most famous alias, Jan Valtin - where he published the highly publicized autobiography Out of the Night.
-In the book he described in detail the actions he supposedly had carried on as a secret agent of the Soviet GPU.
+In the book he described in detail the actions he supposedly had carried on as a secret agent of the Soviet State Political Directorate, or GPU.
 The 1926 attempted murder was described by Krebs/Valtin as a GPU operation.
 The book received great critical acclaim.
 A 1940 review for the Saturday Review of Literature reads: "No other books more clearly reveals the aid which Stalin gave to Hitler before he won power".

 Congressional testimony

 Valtin/Krebs was invited to testify before the Dies Committee as regards Soviet secret activities in Europe.

 On May 26, 1941, Richard Julius Krebs testified before the House of Representatives' Subcommittee of the Special Committee to Investigate Un-American Activities (the "Dies Committee") that he had worked for the Gestapo for the Comintern.
 Research director J.B.
 Matthews had Sender Garlin had reviewed Out of the Night unfavorably in the Daily Worker newspaper of January 21, 1941.
 Garlin claimed no "Jan Valtin" existed and that the book's authors were Isaac Don Levine, Walter Krivitsky, and Freda Utley (known ex- or anti-communists).
 Krebs said he had defected in December 1937 - January 1938.